methanoliver/fim-chronology/README.md

 `autumn`, `summer`, `winter`, `spring` are seasonal flags, and they are either true or false, they denote whether this episode *may* occur during the said season.
+A missing flag is undefined, and therefore false.
 Ponyville seasons are assumed always, since that's the place we see most of the time.

-`before` and `after` are list of episode IDs that this episode must be placed before and must be placed after, respectively.
+`before` and `after` are optional lists of episode IDs that this episode must be placed before and must be placed after, respectively.

 `comment` is the commentary text.
 Markdown is allowed inside.
 Links to other episodes can be done in the usual Markdown way, with `#ep-<episode id>` as the